 1. An Introduction

 This paragraph should tell the examiner the flow of your essay and what you’re going to be talking about.
 This helps the examiner establish your stand or thoughts on an issue.
-Here is some vocabulary to help you get started on any essay topic-
+Here are some IELTS writing task 2 vocabulary words to help you get started on any essay topic–

 - I think that